-- Students shall be given the opportunity to make-up work missed because of an excused absence and shall receive full credit if the work is turned in according to a reasonable - make-up schedule.
-Typically, each day of excused absence merits a make-up day. - Teachers may or may not allow a suspended student to complete any assignments and tests missed during suspension. - Students who miss school work because of unexcused absences may or may not be given the opportunity to make-up missed work for full or reduced credit.
-Teachers may assign - such make-up work as necessary to ensure academic progress, not as a punitive measure.
-Teachers need at least twenty-four hours to supply make-up work.
-Teacher's procedures and processes for make-up work should be clearly explained to both - students and parents in the individual class syllabus. - Scholastic Eligibility for Extra and Co-Curricular Activities
+- Students shall be given the opportunity to make-up work missed because of an excused absence and shall receive full credit if the work is turned in according to a reasonable make-up schedule.
+Typically, each day of excused absence merits a make-up day.
+I like teachers OK So what is this alright for some reason my comment popped up as alright - Teachers may or may not allow a suspended student to complete any assignments and tests missed during suspension.
+Teachers must provide work to any student who has been suspended for two or more school days upon the request from the student, parent, or legal guardian.
+Work must be returned to the teacher by the student either upon the students return to school or within the time frame originally prescribed by the teacher, whichever is later. - Students who miss school work because of unexcused absences may or may not be given the opportunity to make-up missed work for full or reduced credit.
+Teachers may assign such make-up work as necessary to ensure academic progress, not as a punitive measure. - Teachers need at least twenty-four hours to supply make-up work. - Teacher's procedures and processes for make-up work should be clearly explained to both students and parents in the individual class syllabus.

+Scholastic Eligibility for Extra and Co-Curricular Activities

-- All incoming 6th graders are academically eligible to participate in extra/co-curricular activities. - At the end of the first grading period, 6th graders must have earned a "C" average (2.0 on a 4point scale) and have no course failures.
+All incoming 6th graders are academically eligible to participate in extra/co-curricular activities.
+At the end of the first grading period, 6th graders must have earned a "C" average (2.0 on a 4-point scale) and have no course failures.